kengibson1111/go-stdlib/README.md

   from the decoded type, the Decoder gets as much info as is available without an error.
 Like protobufs but it is built into golang.

-* custommarshal - shows how to implement gob marshaling for a custom type - necessary becaause internal field types may not have an exported scope.
+* custommarshal - shows how to implement gob marshaling for a custom type - necessary because internal field types may not have an exported scope.

 * custominterface - really cool.
 The custom type would be registered in the encoder and decoder